 Q: Is shooting expensive?

 A: No, not really.
 Pinhoe offers beginners three trial sessions for £24 (ammo included).
-Normal adult full membership is £144 p.a.
+Normal adult full membership is £180 p.a.
+(2021 pricing).
 Ammunition is extra, but a box of 50 cartridges costs from £3.50.
 Beginners can use club equipment until they want to buy their own; much of which can be bought second-hand.